Mihaiii/NegotiateBench/README.md

 ## Why?

-The goal is to identify which LLMs perform best in environments where no correct solution **can be** known in advance.
+The goal is to identify which LLMs perform best in environments where no correct solution **can be** known in advance (ex: during training time).

 ## How does it work?